 Swipe Left Or Right On The Bottom Edge

-Another way to switch between apps on an iPhone X Series phone (XS/XR/X) is to swipe left or right along the bottom edge of your screen, just below the Home Gesture Bar.
+Another way to switch between apps on an iPhone X Series phone (XS/XR/X) or iPad with no home button is to swipe left or right along the bottom edge of your screen, just below the Home Gesture Bar.

 Remember Tread Cautiously!